tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Dynamic Typing

 The members of `myObj` are implicitly typed as `number` and `string` respectively, and as we see in the `console.log`, conversion to string happens automatically.
 JavaScript is interpreted by a JavaScript engine rather than compiled into a static executable format.
-Originally, this had implications on execution speed, as interpreting the program line by line at run time could be slow.
+Originally, this had implications for execution speed, as interpreting the program line by line at run time could be slow.
 Modern JavaScript engines, however, feature Just in Time (JIT) compilation and optimisation---and speed can sometimes be comparable to execution of C++ code that is compiled in advance to native machine code.
 However, another implication remains.
-JavaScript is not type checked by a compiler.
+JavaScript is not type-checked by a compiler.
 Thus, type errors cause run-time failures rather than being caught at compile time.
 JavaScript is dynamically typed in that types are associated with values rather than variables.
-That is, a variable that is initially bound to one type, can later be rebound to a different type, e.g.:
+That is, a variable that is initially bound to one type can later be rebound to a different type, e.g.:

 ```javascript
 let i = 123;    // a numeric literal has type number